-Resource Area Current PM&E Proposed PM&E Capital Costs of Proposed PM&E O&M Costs of Proposed PM&E Recreational Resources (continued) with TU to fund cooperative effort to improve pedestrian river access (with concurrence from UDOT and the underlying land owner) at the under- freeway user-created trail extending west from the Weber Recreation Site-proposed improvements would involve breaking up the existing large-boulder surface or backfilling this surface to create a navigable path of smaller rock with minimal width (no paving).
-Funds provided through the off-license agreement may be used by TU to provide another habitat benefit in the watershed in the event that improving pedestrian river access in the indicated location is infeasible or requires less funding than provided through the agreement.
-Boating Use of Bypass Reach REC-9: Support whitewater boating use of bypass reach: If AW can identify access which it believes to be safe and legal, the USFS and DWCCC agree to review the proposed access and the items and improvements needed for safe use, such as but not limited to signage, steps for the portage area, and hazard mitigation.
-If the USFS agrees, in its sole discretion, that the proposed access is appropriate for public use, PacifiCorp will annually provide boater flows to the bypass reach by curtailing generation (up to 320 cfs or inflow) for 4-hour segments on four Saturdays prior to July 15.
-Flow schedule and notice to be determined in conjunction with AW, and in coordination with \$10,000 \$4,000 annually; \$166,000 total over the life of the license.

-Resource Area Current PM&E Proposed PM&E Capital Costs of Proposed PM&E O&M Costs of Proposed PM&E
+Resource Area Existing PM&E Proposed PM&E Capital Costs of Proposed PM&E O&M Costs of Proposed PM&E

+Recreational underlying land owner) at the under- • •

+Resources freeway user-created trail extending

+(continued) west from the Weber Recreation Site-

+, proposed improvements would involve

+breaking up the existing large-boulder

+surface or backfilling this surface to

+create a navigable path of smaller rock

+with minimal width (no paving).
+Funds

+provided through the off-license

+agreement may be used by TU to

+provide another habitat benefit in the

+watershed in the event that improving

+pedestrian river access in the indicated

+location is infeasible or requires less

+funding than provided through the

+agreement.

+Boating Use of Bypass Reach · · •

+N/A REC-9: Support whitewater boating use of \$10,000 \$4,000 annually; \$166,000

+bypass reach: If AW can identify access total over the life of the

+which it believes to be safe and legal, the license.

+USFS and DWCCC agree to review the

+proposed access and the items and

+improvements needed for safe use, such as

+but not limited to signage, steps for the

+portage area, and hazard mitigation.
+If the

+USFS agrees, in its sole discretion, that the

+proposed access is appropriate for public

+use, PacifiCorp will annually provide

+boater flows to the bypass reach by

+curtailing generation (up to 320 cfs or

+inflow) for 4-hour segments on four

+Saturdays prior to July 15.
+Flow schedule

+and notice to be determined in conjunction

+with AW, and in coordination with

 DWCCC and USFS, with the provision

 that boater flows in the future may be

 subject to minimum boater use (fewer than

 a minimum threshold of boaters may result

-in suspension of boater flows).
-Specific use

-triggers and related release changes to be

-determined.
+Resource Area Existing PM&E Proposed PM&E Capital Costs of Proposed PM&E O&M Costs of Proposed PM&E in suspension of boater flows).
+Specific use triggers and related release changes to be determined.
+1 1 See Exhibit E, Section 1.5.3 for clarifications related to REC-9 associated with comments submitted by American Whitewater on the preliminary Draft License Application.

-3.0 PROJECT PURPOSE §4.61 (C)(2)
+3.0 PROJECT PURPOSE § 4.61 (C)(2)

-The CommissionFERC, when issuing a new license for the Weber Project, requires that PacifiCorp undertake appropriate measures to promote both the development (power) and non-development uses (e.g., scenic, recreational, environmental) of the waterway.
-These public interest uses, identified by the CommissionFERC in its licensing orders, constitute the "project purpose."
-The Weber Project is owned and operated by PacifiCorpthe Licensee to provide electricity to its customers.
+FERC, when issuing a new license for the Weber-Project, requires that PacifiCorp undertake appropriate measures to promote both the development (power) and non-development uses (e.g., scenic, recreational, environmental) of the waterway.
+These public interest uses, identified by FERC in its licensing orders, constitute the "project purpose."
+The Weber-Project is owned and operated by PacifiCorp to provide electricity to its customers.
 The Weber Project lands enclose only the lands necessary to operate and maintain the Weber Project and for other purposes such as recreation, shoreline control, or protection of environmental resources.